-Standard/ Inter- pretation Item In headline earnings Out of headline earnings Reason(s) IFRS 11 Joint Arrangements Re-measurements of assets and liabilities recognised in relation to joint operations should be dealt with in terms of the detailed rules applicable to the IFRSs relevant to each specific item. • Re-measurement related to interests in joint ventures should be dealt with in terms of the detailed rules applicable to the IFRS that has been applied.
-For example, IAS 28 if equity accounted or IFRS 9 or IAS 39 if recognised at fair value through profit or loss.
+Standard/ Inter- pretation Item In headline earnings Out of headline earnings Reason(s) IFRS 11 □⊠α Re-measurements of assets and liabilities recognised in relation to joint operations should be dealt with in terms of the detailed rules applicable to the IFRSs relevant to each specific item.
+Re-measurement related to interests in joint ventures should be dealt with in terms of the detailed rules applicable to the IFRS that has been applied.
+For example, IAS 28 if equity accounted or IFRS 9 if recognised at fair value through profit or loss.
 (Note: The impact of the transition to IFRS 11 does not impact headline earnings as it is not included in profit or loss).
-IFRS 15 ⊠ Revenue from Contracts with Customers (effective for annual periods beginning on or after 1 January 2018) All remeasurements recognised through profit or loss.
-X • Included re-measurements (ii) and (vii) as defined.
-IFRS 16 ⊠ ☑ Leases (effective for annual periods beginning on or after 1 January 2019) Lessees Depreciation - right-of-use asset.
-X Included re-measurement (ii) as defined.
-Impairment/subsequent reversal of impairment of the right-of-use asset X Re-measurement of an asset.
-(Note 1: Gains on revaluation of right-of- use will not be included in headline earnings because they are not included in profit or loss.)
-(Note 2: Remeasurements of the right-of- use-asset classified as investment property should be dealt with in terms of headline earnings requirements applicable to IAS 40).
+IFRS 15 ⊠ α Revenue from Contracts with Customers All re-measurements recognised through profit or loss.
+X • Included re-measurements (ii) and (vi) as defined.
+IFRS 16 ⊠ ☑ α Leases Lessees All re-measurements through profit or loss, except: Impairment/subsequent reversal of impairment of the right-of-use asset (Note 1: Gains on revaluation of right-of-use assets will not be included in headline earnings because they are not included in profit or loss.)
+(Note 2: Remeasurements of the right-of-use-asset classified as investment property should be dealt with in terms of headline earnings requirements applicable to IAS 40).
+X X Included re-measurement (i), (ii) and (vi) as defined.
+Re-measurement of an asset.

-Standard/ Inter- pretation Item In headline earnings Out of headline earnings Reason(s) (Note 3: Items not detailed above are not re-measurements and therefore have not been dealt with.)
-Lessors All remeasurements included in profit or loss.
-X Included re-measurement (ii), (v) and (vii) as defined.
-Except for: Operating lease Impairment/subsequent reversal of impairment of the underlying non-financial asset.
-X Remeasurement of an asset Sale and leaseback Transfer of the asset is a sale Gain or loss arising from rights transferred to the buyer/lessor (The same rules apply as for the disposal of property, plant and equipment).
+Standard/ Inter- pretation Item In headline earnings Out of headline earnings Reason(s) promion All remeasurements included in profit or loss. Х Included re-measurement (i), (ii) and (vi) as defined.
+Except for: Operating lease X Remeasurement of an asset Sale and leaseback Transfer of the asset is a sale • Gain or loss arising from rights transferred to the buyer/lessor (The same rules apply as for the disposal of property, plant and equipment).
 X Remeasurement of an asset IAS 2 Inventories Re-measurements in terms of this standard.
-X • Included re-measurement (i) as defined.
 Write down or reversal of write down to net realisable value (paragraph 34).
-X Included re-measurement (i) and (iii) as defined.
-IAS 12 Income Taxes • Increases or decreases in the deferred tax balance resulting from the use of a different tax rate.
+X X Included re-measurement (i) as defined.
+Included re-measurement (i) and (iii) as defined.
+IAS 12 Increases or decreases in the deferred tax balance resulting from the use of a different tax rate.
 For example, a change in the corporate income tax rate, or a change in the inclusion rate for capital gains or a change in that tax rate due to a change in the manner in which the entity expects to recover or settle the carrying amount of its assets and liabilities.
 X Included re-measurement (i) as defined.
-Except for: Changes in the deferred tax balance resulting from the use of a different tax rate that relates to items that were excluded from headline earnings in the current or prior period(s).
-X Tax effects of items excluded from headline earnings are also excluded.
+Except for: Changes in the deferred tax balance resulting from the use of a different tax rate that relates to items that were excluded from headline earnings in the current or prior period(s). Х Tax effects of items excluded from headline earnings are also excluded.